-The art of being able to connect with someone else by building a report.
+The art of being able to connect with someone else by building rapport.

 Everyone who has completed an NLP training knows the term building rapport.
-This is pronounced in French as "rappoor" - without the T and is about making a harmonious connection.
+This is pronounced in French as "rappoor" - without the T and is about making a harmonious connection with another person.
 It is actually the art of aligning oneself with another through words, behavior, and thinking styles.

 Building rapport is not just a simple trick.

 Even though you can teach yourself to become very good at it, building rapport is not just a simple trick.
 We've been doing it naturally from an early age.
 Children like to walk hand in hand and take over each other's language quickly.
 That is already the most basic way of building rapport.

 Through the development of our personality and the learning of certain behaviors, we can 'forget' what it is like to build rapport as we get older.
 This makes us a mismatch, as it were.

 For example, put a neat English Gentleman in a suit next to a golden necklace decorated rapper and you'll hardly discover similarities and interconnectedness.
 But in general, we'll adapt our clothing style to the location where we're going and the kind of people we're going to meet.

 We do this so as not to fall out of tune and to be able to belong somewhere according to the generally accepted standards of behavior and clothing regulations.